nachocaru/xaprb.com/content/blog/2007-03-30-comparison-of-table-sync-algorithms.md

 For the tests, I created two copies of the data on the same server, and then changed one of the tables in four different ways.
 I deleted five rows randomly, 500 rows randomly, and where col2=60, which is 11,424 rows.
 Finally, I randomly incremented col6 in one row.
 These are the kinds of data corruptions I see on this table in production.

 I ran these tests on a Dell Inspiron 5000 laptop with a 500MHz processor from 1999.
-Don't pay attention to the absolute numbers, as I'm sure you will not be serving data from a laptop whose circuitry starts to screech when it displays an animated cursor (yes, that does happen&#8230;).
+Don't pay attention to the absolute numbers, as I'm sure you will not be serving data from a laptop whose circuitry starts to screech when it displays an animated cursor (yes, that does happen...).

 You can [download the test data and the profiling results (1.4MB)][3] if you wish.